Skip to main content

 Win/loss feedback loopSeparate win/loss tool, manual entry, separate analytics layerWin/loss is an entity type in the same graph; patterns surface in the same workspace

-AI substrateVector search over the document library + LLM summarizationGraphRAG over typed knowledge graph; 70-80% accuracy lift on multi-hop questions per Microsoft Research benchmark
+AI substrateVector search over the document library + LLM summarizationGraphRAG over typed knowledge graph · Microsoft Research (arXiv:2404.16130) shows substantial improvements over vector RAG on multi-hop sensemaking

 The 30-day timeline